Echo Nolan

 March 2016 - June 2016

 GHC Libraries.
 The built-in libraries for the flagship Haskell compiler.
 Fixed an especially hairy bug in the Windows networking functionality.
 The build tool Stack would hang intermittently when downloading dependencies.
 Traced it down to http-conduit, then to base.
 Submitted a patch to GHC which was merged May 19 2016.
 Submitted a workaround patch to the network library.
+Wrote a workaround patch to the network library.
 Wrote a blog post describing the process.

 Various

+Support for using the Web3 Ethereum API in the browser, in Rust.
 Small changes to Cabal, Stack, the Selenium Docker images, Haskell’s network library, the NixOS packages, serverless-offline and serverless-simulate.
-A mostly-complete BitTorrent client, Whiteout.
+Other miscellaneous work.